Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

 We turn our attention to the number of e-folds, which can be calculated as $N=ln(a_f/a_i)$, where $a_i$ and $a_f$ are the beginning and the end of inflation, i.e we have removed the ultra-relativistic stage.
-The number of e-folds in case A is $N=68$, $N=63$ in case B and $N=68$ in case C. This is sufficient to put the model in the error-bounds of observational expectations $N>65$.
+The number of e-folds in case A is $N=68$, versus $N=63$ in case B. In both cases, it is enough to put the model in the error-bounds of observational expectations $N>65$.
 This is much higher than what we obtained in the general case ($b_0\neq0$), when the maximal value which we got was $N=22$.
+This effect seems to be mostly numerical as we will discuss later.